An earlier version of this post originally appeared at Fast Company

 My first experience in a poetry workshop came when I visited UC Santa Cruz as a high school junior and was asked not only to sit in, but to participate.
 At the time, I didn’t know that professor J.B.
 Hall would become my mentor, but he encouraged me to say what I thought of the poem that a student had just read.
 Being a brash 16-year-old I quickly went for the mixed metaphors and words that seemed out of place.
 For a couple of years, that student and I continued to spar as peers after I entered Santa Cruz’s creative writing program.

-I have always found that writing, even poetry writing, held too closely to the shadows is not as good as poetry exposed to the light of day.
+I have always found that writing, even poetry writing, held too close to the shadows is not as good as poetry exposed to the light of day.
 Several of my published poems have been modified by careful dialogue between myself and journal editors who sensed a word out of place, or an unnecessary clause.
 T.S.
 Eliot’s now iconic The Wasteland would not be the poem we know today without Ezra Pound’s insightful edits.

 Unlike poetry, innovation doesn’t have a private, hidden, personal journal version that can exist without criticism, a version written only for oneself.
 A tightly held innovation fails to adapt because it becomes too precious, too rigid or too fragile to manipulate.
 A tightly held innovation becomes a personal poem and nothing else.
 Innovations should, like verse in a poetry workshop, be delivered into the world early so that worthy ideas may defend themselves and evolve, choking off superfluous ones now freed to find their own niche, or to die.